TosbackCgusBridge-Bot/CGUs-versions/Realclearpolitics/Privacy Policy.md

 *   President Trump Job ApprovalGallup
     *   Approve38
     *   Disapprove57Disapprove +19
+*   President Trump Job ApprovalRasmussen Reports
+    *   Approve41
+    *   Disapprove57Disapprove +16
+*   Direction of CountryRasmussen Reports
+    *   Right Direction33
+    *   Wrong Track61Wrong Track +28
 *   Alabama Senate Special Election - Moore vs. JonesGravis
     *   Jones47
     *   Moore42Jones +5
-*   President Trump Job ApprovalHarvard-Harris
-    *   Approve41
-    *   Disapprove59Disapprove +18
-*   President Trump Job ApprovalRasmussen Reports
-    *   Approve42
-    *   Disapprove56Disapprove +14

 More Latest Polls In The News

+*   Dem Rep. Speier: Clinton's Victims "Should Have Been Believed".
+Most People That Come Forward Tell The Truth
 *   WH: If Trump Didn't Believe Accusations Were Credible, He Would Be In Alabama Campaigning For Roy Moore
+*   SponsoredTax Cuts Now John F. Kennedy - Commercial From Job Creators Network
 *   Clinton: We Have A Man Accused Of Sexual Assault In Oval Office, Accusations Not Taken Seriously
-*   SponsoredTax Cuts Now John F. Kennedy - Commercial From Job Creators Network
 *   David Brooks: What Roy Moore Did "Highest Level Of Vileness," What Franken Did Shouldn't Be A "Career-Ender"
-*   Roy Moore's Wife: Trump "Owes Us A Thank You," "Have You Noticed You're Not Hearing Much About Russia?"

 *   Politics
 *   Policy